Glaucilândia

 Glacilândia is a Brazilian municipality located in the north of the state of Minas Gerais.
-In 2020 the population was 3,164 in a total area of 145 km².
+In 2020 the population was 3,164 in a total area of 145 km2.
 It became a municipality in 1996.

-Location and distances
+Geography

 Glaucilândia is located 30 km. southeast of Montes Claros on the right bank of the Rio Verde Grande, a tributary of the São Francisco River.
 It is on a railroad line now used only for cargo.
 The elevation of the municipal seat is 665 meters.
 Glaucilândia is part of the statistical microregion of Montes Claros.

 Economic activities

 The most important economic activities are cattle raising, commerce, and subsistence agriculture.
 The GDP in 2005 was R$10,213,000.
 Glaucilândia is in the bottom tier of municipalities in the state with regard to economic and social development.
 It suffers from isolation, poor soils, and periodic drought.
 As of 2007 there were no banking agencies in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 109 establishments employing about 300 workers.
 Only 04 of the farms had tractors.
 There were 26 automobiles in all of the municipality.
 There were 3,000 head of cattle in 2006.
 The crops with a planted area of more than 100 hectares were beans and corn.